Twells2153/Project1/README.md

 ## Closing
 ### A) Show iptables rules to enforce the security policy in A.1
 ### B) Show iptables rules to enforce the security policy in A.2
-### C) Discussion of how the security policy could ensure non-Disclosuer
+### C) Discussion of how the security policy could ensure non-Disclosure